 Employee and customer safety were never so important as it is today.
 Every brand needs to take cognizance of the fact that taking care of their employee’s and customer’s health and well-being is crucial.
 This also reflects in the way you communicate and empathize with them.
 They might be going through a lot of insecurities and uncertainties in their personal lives too.
 So, humanizing your brand means putting your employees first and customers a close second.

-You can take some simple steps like checking in with all your employees regularly and giving them appreciation for all the great work that they are doing regardless of the crisis.
-Encourage their mental well-being, ask them to take regular break from work and so on.
+You can take some simple steps like checking in with all your employees regularly and giving them an appreciation for all the great work that they are doing regardless of the crisis.
+Encourage their mental well-being, ask them to take a regular break from work and so on.
 You can have a virtual get-together for all your employees and their family members to show how much you really care about them.

 Just like you prepare to offer additional support to your customers during this crisis, you can also have an employee assistance program in place.
 Remember that only happy employees can get you happy customers.
 So, it could be something like offering them free healthcare benefits, financial assistance, family support, insurance and any other things that you deem fit during these tough times.